When to Euthanize a Dog with Dementia? (10 Quick Facts)

 If your dog is in the early stages with a low-to-steady degenerative pattern, you can relax because it will be a while before your dog forgets who’s been loving them all this time.

-As the condition progressive, your dog will show signs that they just aren’t learning in the same way that they used to anymore.
-They will have lapse in activity and will forget familiar features of their environment that they have experienced since you brought them home.
+As the condition progresses, your dog will show signs that they just aren’t learning in the same way that they used to.
+They will have a lapse in activity and will forget familiar features of their environment that they have experienced since you brought them home.

 Once the disease becomes more advanced, it is a highly likely chance that your dog will become absent-minded and not recognize who is around them and who you are, even if you are their owner.